burnhc/console-battleship/README.md

 Battleship game that can be played in the terminal.

 Battleship V1 was built when I was first exposed to programming.
-I decided to recreate it in Battleship V2 after 4 years to compare how my programming style has developed.
+I decided to recreate it (Battleship V2) after a few years to compare how my programming style has developed.

 Note: The game prompt may appear buggy on Windows CML.